newchuyalong/libgdx-learning/Internationalization-and-Localization.md

 As you may have already noticed, the strings in a properties file can contain parameters.
 These strings are commonly called patterns and follow the syntax specified by the `java.text.MessageFormat` API.
 In short, a pattern can contain zero or more formats of the form `{index, type, style}` where the type and the style are optional.
 Please, refer to the official javadoc of the MessageFormat class to learn all its features.
 Here I will bring to your attention only one interesting feature: formats are localizable.
 It means that typed data like number, date and time will be automatically expressed in the typical form of the specific locale.
-For esample, the float number 3.14 becomes 3,14 for the Italian local (notice the comma in place of the decimal point).
+For example, the float number 3.14 becomes 3,14 for the Italian local (notice the comma in place of the decimal point).

 ## Creating a Bundle ##